redruin1/factorio-draftsman/docs/source/quickstart.rst

 We want to position the container such that the output inserter feeds into it.
 But what coordinate is that?
 We have to figure out exactly where the rest of the entities are before we know where to put the steel chest.
-We could grab a random entity in ``blueprint.entities`` to get a rough idea, but let's do something a little more sophisticated instead:
+We could grab a random entity in :py:attr:`.blueprint.entities` to get a rough idea, but let's do something a little more sophisticated instead:

 .. code-block:: python